-The Audiovisual Centre collects worldwide propaganda films and filmed archives.
-Thus, the filmed archives of the Nuremberg trial were acquired in 2005: 28 hours of debates arranged in chronological order, 3 films presented as evidence by the prosecution (The Nazi Plan, Nazi Concentration Camps, and The Atrocities Committed by the German Fascist Aggressors) and 3 period documentaries (That Justice Be Done, Nuremberg, the Trial and Nuremberg).
-In addition, the archives of other trials (doctors, Einsatzgruppen, industrialists...) can also be consulted.
+The audiovisual center collects propaganda films and film archives around the world.
+For example, in 2005 it acquired 28 hours of Nuremberg trial film archives classified in chronological order, three films the prosecution screened as evidence (The Nazi Plan, Nazi Concentration Camps and The Atrocities Committed by the German Fascist Aggressors) and three period documentaries.
+(That Justice Be Done, Nuremberg, the Trial and Nuremberg).
+The archives of other trials (doctors, Einsatzgruppen, industrialists, etc.) can also be viewed.

 Filmed testimonies